Christmas Wonderland

 • Recommended

-An evening-turned-to-day on Club Space’s Terrace is a veritable rite of passage for any club kid.
+A night-turned-to-day on Club Space’s Terrace is a veritable rite of passage for any club kid.
 With a well-timed disco nap, lots of espresso martinis or your preferred stay-awake method, you too can experience the after-hours euphoria of dancing as the sun comes up on the iconic Space terrace.
-This weekend, the lineup includes Channel Tres and Maribou State playing DJ sets upstairs on Friday, August 1st, as well as smaller shows sprinkled throughout the venue's other rooms on Saturday and Sunday.
+This weekend, an epic lineup spans genres and decades, including house icons Honey Dijon and Louie Vega on Friday, deep techno maven Maceo Plex on Saturday and Kaytranada playing a DJ set on Sunday.

 Advertising